GRI 401 Employment

 ---|

-The legally required Occupational Safety Committee meetings and the meetings of Working Groups on Health are organized by the German divisions on a quarterly basis and implemented locally.
-Participants include the employer or a management representative appointed by the employer, two members to be determined by the Works Council, the Company Physician, the Occupational Safety Officer, the Safety Representative and the Representative for Employees with Disabilities.
+In Germany, Occupational Safety Committee meetings are required by law, are organized quarterly, and carried out locally.
+Participants include the employer or a management representative appointed by the employer, members appointed by the Works Council, the Company Physician, the Occupational Safety Specialist, the Safety Officer, and the Representative for Employees with Disabilities.
 Responsibility for all decisions and measures taken lies with the management of each company.
-The company physician, the occupational safety officer, and the safety representative are involved as advisors without the right to issue instructions.
+The Company Physician, the Occupational Safety Specialist, and the Safety Officer are involved as advisors without the right to issue instructions.
 The representatives of the Works Council exercise a supervisory function in the interests of the employees.
-The meetings of the Occupational Health and Safety Committee and/or the Working Group on Health serve to analyze and discuss occupational health and safety issues and to develop targeted measures.

 GRI 403-5 Worker training on occupational health and safety